qgrid/qgrid.github.io/source/feature/data-columns.md

 ## Auto Generation

 Use column generation mode for a quick start.
 Sometimes, especially when data source is not familiar, it can be convenient to turn on auto generation column mode to explore data and next settings.
-Here are possible modes:
+Next modes are available.

 * `deep` number of columns will be equal to number of graph leafs after deep traversing of first row object.
 * `shallow` number of columns will be equal to number of keys from first row object.
-* `cohort` similar to the `deep`, but column groups are used to display header hierarchy.
+* `cohort` similar to the `deep` but column groups are used to display header hierarchy.

 ```typescript
 @Component({